konmik/konmik.github.io/content/post/when_to_not_use_rxjava.md

 You can also use `do*` operators (`doOnNext`, `doOnError`, etc) in case you need to create a side-effect during chain execution.

+The default way to go is you need to pass data INTO the chain from a side:
+`flatMap`, `switchMap`, `concatMap`.
+There are more functions which fit this purpose, look at `Observable` definition.

 It is wrong to use other functions (`Observable.map` for example) for creating side-effects because it assumes that you're just transforming one value into another.